Welcome to New Mexico Tech’s Writing and Communication Lab (WCL). We are a tutoring

 Fellows also work closely with faculty and students from academic departments all

 over campus.
-Some of their duties include one-one-one or group writing consultations
+Some of their duties include one-on-one or group writing meetings within

-within the writing center and providing services to home departments, such as setting
+the writing center and providing services to home departments, such as setting up

 STEM Fellows are available to work with students in Distance Education graduate programs.

-To set up a distance consultation, email us at write@nmt.edu or use our WCOnline Appointment System.
+To set up a distance meeting, email us at write@nmt.edu or use our WCOnline Appointment System.